This 2015 German/Italian rodent study investigated:

-- it is involved in cognitive functions such as vigilance, attention, and selective sensory processing; and
+- Is involved in cognitive functions such as vigilance, attention, and selective sensory processing; and

-- it modulates cortical sensory responses and cortical excitability.
+- Modulates cortical sensory responses and cortical excitability.

 Our work highlights the importance of timing of LC burst: suitably timed LC burst (for example, triggered by an alerting stimulus) can very rapidly trigger transitions into excitable cortical states, which in turn decrease the threshold for cortical responses and thus dynamically facilitate the processing of salient or attended events.